an-dr/ad9979/README.md

 Includes:
 - Library to work with 3wire interface
-- Library to send command through 3 wire interface to ADC
+- Library to send init command through 3 wire interface to ADC